Digital is the way ahead for business. Explore the best places to network virtually, and expert tips to rock your e-networking online!

 Effective networking rarely yields immediate results.
 Instead, it helps you build relationships, and connect with people whose experiences you’re genuinely interested in learning from.
 Over time, it accumulates positive career karma for you to redeem, for when you may require it.
 The sooner you make online networking part of your daily routine the better it is for your job search, business, or career growth.

 E-networking is a learned skill.
 While we’ve been thrust into a socially distanced world, the rules for online networking are still fluid and ripe for creativity.
-The more we can empathize with the people we’re reaching out to, the more likely they’ll be able to empathize with us.
+We hope these tips on how to network online give you some food for thought.
+The bottom line is that the more we can empathize with the people we’re reaching out to, the more likely they’ll be able to empathize with us.
 Authenticity and empathy fortunately, transcend mediums- digital or not!

 You can’t use up creativity.
 The more you create, the more you have.